Immortal215/The-Drawing-Board-Swift/README.md

 > ⚠️ *Built and optimized primarily for iPad Gen 10 but does work on Mac's well enough*

 > [!NOTE]
-> This is the third github as the first with over 250 commits and second with 200 were corrupted.
+> This is the third github as the first with over 250 commits and second with 200 were corrupted.<br>
-> Most of the app is built on iPad Swift Playgrounds.
+> Most of the app is built on iPad Swift Playgrounds.<br>
 > I am constantly updating this app to better assist personal learning

 ## 🚀 Installation